hmeng/the-gen-z-catechism/chapters/post-60.md

 ---
-layout: default
+layout: chapter
-title: "Post 60"
+title: "Post #60: How do we live in light of eternity?"
 ---
 # Post #60: How do we live in light of eternity?